BitlyTwiser/tinyORM/README.md

   database: ro
   user: ro-user
   password: ro-password
+  connect: false
   host: 127.0.0.1
   port: 5432
   pool: 5
 ```

 - Connection without a flag will create a connection to EACH specific connection.
+- if Connect is false, a connection will not be established.
+If true or missing, a connection will be attempted to the given database.
-- You can switch to the connection anytime using the db.conn command.
+- You can switch to the connection anytime using the <insert stuff> command.